o1-labs/rfcs/0007-generalized-expression-framework.md

 ## Detailed design

-Currently, the [expression framework](https://github.com/o1-labs/proof-systems/blob/master/kimchi/src/circuits/expr.rs) is specialized for those constraints and uses that are required for the berkeley hard-fork's version of kimchi.
+Currently, the [expression framework](https://github.com/o1-labs/proof-systems/blob/master/kimchi/src/circuits/expr.rs) is specialized for those constraints that are required for the berkeley hard-fork's version of kimchi.
 This RFC proposes the following modifications:
 * abstract over the `Environment` type in `Expr`, to allow for different execution environments which require different sets of columns and constants;
 * abstract over the `Column` type in `Expr`, adding the corresponding helpers via a rust trait definition, which allow it to access the values in `Environment`;
 * abstract over the `Constants` type in `Expr`, adding the corresponding helpers via a rust trait definition, which allow it to access the values in `Environment`;
-* add helpers such as `map_column`, which allow an expression over one set of columns to be transformed into an expression over another set of column.
+* add helpers such as `map_column`, which allow an expression over one set of columns to be transformed into an expression over another set of columns.

 The precise set of modifications should be defined by the state of the expression framework at the time of this RFC's implementation.
 However, the most important modifications are:
 * transforming the definition of `get_column` into a trait instance, defined on `Environment` and parameterised by the abstracted input type `Column`;